Bob8259/ICSAA/README.md

 ![](https://raw.githubusercontent.com/Bob8259/IPSAA/main/image/zip.jpg)
 4, Unzip the file, and open it with VS Code.

-5, Add your Mongodb connection URI to the .env file.
+5, Add your MongoDB connection URI to the .env file.
 The CAPTCHA information will be uploaded to your database.

 If you do not want to upload the data to your database.
 Delete this file: ISPAA\app\lib\db.js In this file: ISPAA\app\api\getCAPTCHA\route.js delete line 3 (`import { connectToDB } from "@/app/lib/db";`), line 94 (`await db.collection("CAPTCHA").insertOne(body);`) and line 106 (`await db.client.close();`).